MyBord/mybord-client/docs/react.md

   |- sampleComponent.test.tsx
 ```

-* **sampleComponentContext/**
-    * If we need to use the react context api for this component tree, then the context code will
-     belong in this folder.
-* **sampleComponentReducer/**
-    * If we use the `useReducer` hook to create a single state object for the entire component tree,
-      then this folder will contain the code for the component tree's reducer, as well as the
-      reducer's types and the reducer test.
 * **sampleComponentStorybook/**
     * Most components, except for components like entire pages and a few other minor exceptions,
       should have a storybook.
 This is the folder where that code is contained.
 For more details,